 Our team treats children with a variety of conditions including:

-Early intervention and rehabilitation is required for children with neurological disorders that affect their physicality.
+Early intervention and rehabilitation are required for children with neurological disorders that affect their physicality.
 This includes conditions affecting the brain such as cerebral palsy, global developmental delay, and nerve and muscle disorders such as Duchenne muscular dystrophy and spinal muscular atrophy.

 Our physiotherapist services provide family-centric and multidisciplinary support by: